chaiNNer-org/chaiNNer/README.md

 Then, all you have to do is drag and drop (or double click) node names in the selection panel to bring them into the editor.
 Then, drag from one node handle to another to connect the nodes.
 Each handle is color-coded to its specific type, and while connecting will show you only the compatible connections.
 This makes it very easy to know what to connect where.

 Once you have a working chain set up in the editor, you can press the green "run" button in the top bar to run the chain you have made.
 You will see the connections between nodes become animated, and start to un-animate as they finish processing.
 You can stop or pause processing with the red "stop" and yellow "pause" buttons respectively.
-Note: pressing stop is usually unable to kill an in-progress upscale during the actual upscaling step.
-This is a known issue without a workaround at the moment, so just be patient and wait for it to finish or restart chaiNNer.

 <p align="center">
     <img src="docs/assets/screenshot.png" width="540" />